nanostores/router/README.md

   Zero dependencies.
 It uses [Size Limit] to control size.
 * It has good **TypeScript** support.
 * Framework agnostic.
-Can be used for **React**, **Preact**, **Vue**, **Svelte**, and vanilla JS
+Can be used for **React**, **Preact**, **Vue**, **Svelte**, and vanilla JS.

 Since Nano Stores promote moving logic to store, the router is a store, not a component in UI framework like React.

 ```ts
 // stores/router.ts